Raku/problem-solving/PATH-TO-RAKU.md

 ## Language changes

 The `.perl` method should be deprecated in 6.e, and removed in 6.f/g.
-It should be replaced by a `.code` method.
-This could be implemented by a global search/replace of `.perl` to `.code` (both in method names and in calls) in `src/core`, `src/Perl6` and `lib`.
-A new `Mu.perl` method should issue a DEPRECATED message, and then call `Mu.code`.
+It should be replaced by a `.raku` method.
+This could be implemented by a global search/replace of `.perl` to `.raku` (both in method names and in calls) in `src/core`, `src/Perl6` and `lib`.
+A new `Mu.perl` method should issue a DEPRECATED message, and then call `Mu.raku`.

 ## Documentation changes

 Wherever `Perl 6` is mentioned in the documentation, this should be changed to `Raku`.
-A mention of `Perl 6` in the glossary should remain, and maybe in the documentation of the `.perl` (to be renamed to `.code`) method.
+A mention of `Perl 6` in the glossary should remain, and maybe in the documentation of the `.perl` (to be renamed to `.raku`) method.

 ## Website changes